Sprk-nl/sprk-mc1/README.md

 - Read SD card data, for config
 - Add a distance controller with IR/sonar
 - draw LFO on screen and send out
+- Save custom LFO's
+- select X-Y functions and draw the X-Y position, with the option of adding an LFO
 - Have a complete other purpose with the same design?
   - IRC chat integration to notify and show you (tagged) messages
   - Work with processing to adjust other pheriples or video equipment